ufal/UMR/doc/eventive-concepts.md

 > - **Predicates of main clauses** (finite verbs, or nonverbal predicates with finite copula) are predication.
 > - **Relative clauses** (modifying a nominal) are modification.
 If their predicate is a process, they are still annotated as events; but stative relative clauses are not events.
 > - **Participles** are typically used in modification.
 They are annotated as events if they denote processes.
 They are not events if they denote states or if they are used in a compound or a name where the process cannot be automatically assumed.
+> - **Predicates of complement clauses** are predication.
+> - **Secondary predication** is predication.
+> - **Predicates of adverbial clauses** are (??probably??) predication.
+The term modification in the context of this page (??probably??) means modification of entities but not of processes (?) so adverbial clauses are different from relative clauses.

 Examples:
 * (8a) [en] *firing squad* (from the UMR Guidelines)<br>